Moore Dry Dock

 Moore Dry Dock argued that it “owed no duty of care” to the family, claiming that Ronald had second-hand exposure, but he could not 100% prove it to be linked back to the shipyard.
 The court sided with the shipyard and ruled the plaintiffs did not provide enough substantive evidence to win their case.[2]

-Unfortunately, since a lot of the testimony was based on hearsay that Felix heard from others when he was a younger boy, the plaintiff didn’t have enough evidence to prove their case.
+Unfortunately, since most of the testimony was based on hearsay that Felix heard from others when he was a younger boy, the plaintiff didn’t have enough evidence to prove their case.
 The court upheld its initial decision.

-Despite the court’s ruling in this particular case, other findings have shown that Moore Dry Dock did indeed know about asbestos at the shipyard.
-Numerous workers filed lawsuits against the shipyard, with the majority of cases ending in undisclosed settlements.
+Despite the court’s ruling in this case, other findings have shown that Moore Dry Dock knew about asbestos at the shipyard.
+Numerous workers filed lawsuits against the shipyard, with most cases ending in undisclosed settlements.

 Did Moore Dry Dock Know about Asbestos Issues?